UMassQIS/QNumericsSchool/faq.md

 ## Do you provide certification?

 The summer school is an informal workshop meant to serve the research community, and as such it is not accredited to offer diplomas.
 Every attendee will receive an *unaccredited* attestation of their participation with description of the covered material.
-The organizers will be able to provide reffers of reference for hackathon participants as well.
+The organizers will be able to provide letters of reference for hackathon participants as well.

 ## What is included in the registration cost?